-There are no significant deviations between the Code of Practice and implementation at SpareBank 1 SMN.
+There are no significant deviations between the Code of Practice and compliance with the Code of Practice at SpareBank 1 SMN.

-The Code of Practice applies to the extent appropriate to savings banks with equity capital certificates.
+The Code of Practice applies to the extent appropriate to savings banks with equity certificates.
 Any deviations are explained below.

 SpareBank 1 SMN has adopted a corporate governance policy, and will further develop this policy within the framework of applicable laws and in keeping with recommendations emanating from influential sources.

 Through its corporate governance policy the Bank aims to assure sound management of its assets and give added assurance that its stated goals and strategies will be attained and realised.
-Good corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching policies by which the bank is governed and controlled with a view to securing the interests of ECC holders, depositors and other stakeholder groups in the bank.
-The bank adheres to the "Norwegian Code of Practice for Corporate Governance" to the extent appropriate to savings banks with equity capital certificates.
+Good corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching policies by which the Bank is governed and controlled with a view to securing the interests of EC holders, depositors and other stakeholder groups in the Bank.
+The Bank adheres to the "Norwegian Code of Practice for Corporate Governance" to the extent appropriate to savings banks with equity certificates.